-You probably never imagined how easy it could be to build up a balance you could potentially be paying off for years.
-But if you’re like the 44% of credit card holders the American Bankers Association refers to as “revolvers,” you carry at least some debt from month to month.
-And if you’re a typical American, according to Experian, you have an average balance of $6,354 , with an additional $1,841 on a couple of retail credit cards.
+If you’re like the 40% of credit card holders the American Bankers Association refers to as “revolvers,” you probably carry at least some debt from month to month.
+And if you’re a typical American, according to Experian, you have an average balance of $5,897 , with an additional $2,044 on a couple of retail credit cards.

 Unfortunately, many consumers are uninformed and unprepared for the responsibility of paying with plastic.
 Nobody makes you take a class before they hand you that first card—or the next one, or the next.
 But the consequences of getting in over your head can be troublesome.

 Once you prove your credit-worthiness, you’ll likely receive other credit card offers in the mail.
-And pretty much every retail store you shop in will ask if you’d like to apply for their card.
-They’ll offer things like special discounts, partnerships, and card-holder shopping days to draw you in.
+Retail stores you shop in often ask if you’d like to apply for their card, offering things like special discounts, partnerships, and card-holder shopping days to draw you in.

 But unless the rewards are high and the annual percentage rate (APR) is low, you may choose to pass.
 Especially if you’re in a store and won’t have time to focus on the terms and fees in the agreement.